lenaireland/locations_map/readme.md

 ## <a name="features"></a>Features

-This is a simple little webapp that scrapes a webpage using BeautifulSopu and returns a new page with side-by-side iframes of the original webpage and a map showing any US locations recognized on the original webpage.
+This is a simple little webapp that scrapes a webpage using BeautifulSoup and returns a new page with side-by-side iframes of the original webpage and a map showing any US locations recognized on the original webpage.

 ## <a name="installation"></a>Setup/Installation